irfaanmeah/Predictive-Maintenance-of-Gas-Turbines/README.md

 ## Output

-A flag which indicates the failure of the turbing within 40 days
+A flag which indicates the failure of the turbine within 40 days

+### Note - The jupyter notebook contains the notes on analysis and results